 Another unique need the Fellowship have become aware of is that of the local indigenous community which at the 2011 census was over 1000 strong.
 Due in part to westernisation, many of their children are losing touch with their heritage and it is hoped that through contacts made with the Aboriginal and Torres Strait Islander Ministries, some of their stories told through ATSIM’s regular publication may help connect these families with their past.

 As part of this plan as well as the plan to reach out to young people in general, the Fellowship has liaised with Steve Piez from the Australian Union Conference, to bring an Aboriginal pastor to the Peninsula, and with VicYouth to bring Willy Ramos, who together will visit with high school students during the first week in September, sharing their stories.

 Those who were privileged to hear Willy preach at Big Camp will be familiar with his story of life on the streets in a gang, and of God’s miraculous intervention and continuing love and support, with every story he shared leading his listeners to the foot of the cross.

 The week will conclude with a Mornington Peninsula Youth Rally.

 This project is not without some opposition.
-So we ask that you pray that the school doors will be opened and the Spirit will move on the hearts of all the young people attending the schools where Willy will be sharing the love of Christ.
+So we ask that you pray that school doors will be opened and the Spirit will move on the hearts of all the young people attending as Willy shares the love of Christ.